achuinard/basedroid/README.md

 Configuring Basedroid
 ------------

-  You must have a PATH variable ANDROID_HOME set to your Android SDK directory.
-Basedroid is built on API 14 but is compatible with as low
+  You must have a PATH variable $ANDROID_HOME set to your Android SDK directory.
-    as Android 2.2.
+  Basedroid is built on API 14 but is compatible with as low as Android 2.2.

-  * [Linux][]

         export ANDROID_HOME=/my/sdk/path
+        git clone git://github.com/achuinard/basedroid.git

 Building from source
 --------------------